 Zachary C. Bolitho

 Zachary C. Bolitho joined the Campbell Law School faculty after developing a reputation as a skilled trial and appellate lawyer.
-He teaches courses in Criminal Procedure, Evidence, and Trial Advocacy.
+He teaches courses in Criminal Law, Criminal Procedure, Evidence, and Trial Advocacy.

 Bolitho was named Campbell Law Professor of the Year in 2014-15 and 2015-16 following a vote of the third-year class.
 In recognition of Bolitho’s experience and teaching abilities, the U.S. Department of Justice, Office of Prosecutorial Development and Training, invited him to teach a variety of topics to judges and lawyers in the Republic of Georgia.